toptensoftware/codeonly/readme.md

 Each component has a template that declares the DOM elements associated with that component.

 Note that templates are declared as a static member of the component class.
-This is because they're compiled and in would be inefficient to re-compile for each component instance.
+This is because they're compiled to JavaScript and would be inefficient to re-compile for each component instance.

 To declare a DOM element, use an object with a `type` property, prefix attributes with `attr_` and child elements using the `$` property.